ar1syr0/MacOS_Bloat_Cremator/README.md

-*ar1syr0 x claude.
+*ar1syr0.
 Built out of spite, refined out of necessity.*